 By identifying innovative pediatric advancements and providing funding in the critical phases of development, the Foundation allows high-impact projects to both begin and succeed earlier.
 The Foundation believes that supporting brilliant minds early in their careers helps position them to secure long-term funding from other private and government sources.
 In the end, this kind of leverage helps propel the pediatric research community forward for decades to come while continuing to uncover transformative breakthroughs that impact the health and well-being of children and families in New England — and around the world.

-Typically, five to six grants of $165,000 each are awarded per cycle and distributed over a two-year period.
+Typically, five grants of $165,000 each are awarded per cycle and distributed over a two-year period.
 This grant is given in two cycles each year to support scientific research and advance the careers of promising scientists at premier New England medical and health institutions in a variety of pediatric disciplines.

 Application materials for Child Health Research Grants and additional information is available on the Health Resources in Action website.